Socialist Unity Party of Germany: Party Secretaries

 Party secretaries existed at different levels within the party.
 They usually held their offices on an unsalaried basis, often combining their party secretarial duties with a salaried function.
 Where a basic administrative unit grew beyond certain size tension tended to arise between the party secretary and fellow committee members, and at this point a full-time salaried party secretary would be appointed.
 Party secretaries in very large industrial combines and other economically important institutions would combine their party secretarial roles with membership of a more powerful body, applying a structural element maintained right up to the level of the Party Central Committee.
 The task of the Party Secretaries was the organisation of political work.
 They prepared the party meetings and organised political training in partnership with the party leaderships.
 They ensured implementation of and compliance with party decisions and undertook general reporting and leadership duties.
 They were also required to provide a monthly report on "Morale and Opinions" ("Stimmungen und Meinungen") concerning the people covered by their party secretarial duties.

 Where work on occasion attracted criticism, there were many ways on which changes could be passed on.
-This fact lay behind the burgeoning bureaucratization of the party apparatus and the presence of Stalinistic tendencies.
+This fact lay behind the burgeoning bureaucratization of the party apparatus and the presence of Stalinist tendencies.
 Party secretaries underwent a special monthly political process that included instructive guidance and verification by representatives from higher level party committees.
 Along with their party responsibilities, party secretaries were members of the state administration, and they secured the leadership role that the SED claimed for itself in businesses and offices.
 Managerial decisions were discussed and ultimately decided in party committees.
 This meant that a manager, provided he was a party member, was committed to implementing those decisions.